The Gospel According to John:

 let’s review—the Gospel According to John 6:1–21

-In Lesson 7 A Lad with Five Barley Loaves, Jesus, returned to Galilee from Jerusalem, tests Philip by asking how Jesus and the disciples can buy enough bread to feed the multitude who have followed Jesus to the Lake of Tiberias.
+In Lesson 7 A Lad with Five Barley Loaves, Jesus, returned to Galilee from Jerusalem, tests Philip by asking how Jesus and the disciples can buy enough bread to feed the multitude who’ve followed Jesus to the Lake of Tiberias.
 Although Philip is unable to offer any viable suggestion, Jesus uses five barley loaves and two fish from a lad in the crowd to create enough food for everyone—with 12 baskets of fragments left.
 Aware that that the people are about to take him by force to make him king, Jesus withdraws to the hills by himself.
 His disciples climb in a boat and head across the Sea of Galilee to Capernaum.
-A strong wind begins blowing, and when the disciples are several miles from land they are frightened to see Jesus walking on the sea.
+A strong wind begins blowing, and when the disciples are several miles from land they’re frightened to see Jesus walking on the sea.
 “It is I; do not be afraid,” Jesus tells them.
-Then the disciples take Jesus into their boat, which immediately arrives on land.
+A literal translation of Jesus’ words in the Gospel According to John 6:20–21 is: “I am; do not be afraid.”
+Although not directly apparent in English translations, this is Jesus’ second “I AM” statement.
+Then the disciples take Jesus into their boat.
+The Evangelist stresses that the boat then immediately arrives on land.

 map notes—a very public ‘I AM’ statement

-“Jesus’ Third ‘I AM’ Statement” on page 46 in The Gospel According to John: An Encounter with Grace & Truth is both shocking and much more public than anything Jesus previously has said.
-Consider how the way in which Jesus relates to the crowd who’ve followed him across the Sea of Galilee might be a reflection of the way in which they’ve been approaching him.
-What would you identify as the primary reason why so many people are expressing an interest in Jesus at this particular time in the narrative of the Fourth Gospel?
+“Jesus’ Third ‘I AM’ Statement” on page 46 in The Gospel According to John: An Encounter with Grace & Truth is both shocking and more public than anything Jesus previously has said.
+Consider how the way in which Jesus relates to the crowd who’ve followed him might be a reflection of the way in which they’ve been approaching him.
+What could be the primary reason why so many people are interested in Jesus at this particular time in the narrative of the Fourth Gospel?
 With what religious feast does the Evangelist appear to be linking the events described in this section in the sixth chapter?
-(Consider whether this is the same feast referred to in the Gospel According to John 4:4.)
-Click on the image to enlarge the map, which appears on page 47 in The Gospel According to John: An Encounter with Grace & Truth.
+(In the Gospel According to John 4:3–4, what feast might Jesus have left Jerusalem to return to his home base in Galilee?)
+Click on the image (right) to enlarge the map, which appears on page 47 in The Gospel According to John: An Encounter with Grace & Truth

 Jesus doesn’t see himself as another Moses (01:23:24)

-In the video overview for Lesson 8, Matthew discusses the ways in which Jesus differs from Moses in the sixth chapter in the Gospel According to John.
+In the video for this lesson, Turning to God’s Word author Matthew Phelps discusses the ways in which Jesus differs from Moses in the sixth chapter in the Gospel According to John.
 This Gospel comparison between Jesus and Moses hinges on the fact that many of the earliest Christians were Jews, whose religion of Judaism was based on the belief that the only way of pleasing God was by following the law of Moses.
-Matthew also returns to the key theme of God and Jesus having life within themselves, something first covered in the Gospel According to John 5:26 and built upon in Lesson 8 in “The Eucharist Is a Share in Divinity” on page 47 in The Gospel According to John: An Encounter with Grace & Truth
+Matthew also returns to the key theme of God and Jesus having life within themselves, something first encountered in the Gospel According to John 5:26 and then expanded upon in this lesson in “The Eucharist Is a Share in Divinity” on page 47 in The Gospel According to John: An Encounter with Grace & Truth

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Gospel According to John: An Encounter with Grace & Truth.
-You can follow along as Matthew discusses Lesson 8, “I Am the Living Bread,on pages 43–48 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 8, “I Am the Living Bread,on pages 43–48 in the study book.

 WHAT DO YOU THINK about the connection to Lesson 5?